 value.

-The set of attributes is extensible.
-It is RECOMMENDED to standardize attributes and their characteristics by publishing them as ERCs.
+The set of valid attributes is extensible.
+It is RECOMMENDED to standardize them and their characteristics by publishing them as ERCs.
+A gateway MAY support any set of standard or custom attributes.

 .